Paine112289/diceroller/README.md

 creation.) you can answer y or yes if you wish to do so.
 4. It will present the numbers that it generates in an array.
 5. The program will then ask you if you wish to roll the dice again.

+This code can be seen live at https://repl.it/@Paine112289/Dice-Roller